-You must have a headset key programmed as one of your programmable feature keys (see "Other feature keys," page C.2) that you'll use to connect or disconnect from a call.
+Note: On a Generation I system,3 you must have a headset key1 programmed as one of your programmable feature keys (see "Other feature keys," page C.2) that you'll use to connect or disconnect from a call.
 The key will blink green when a call is ringing and glow green when connected.
-You turn headset mode on or off as part of user programming (PROGRAM 3 3).
+You turn Headset Mode on or off as part of user programming (PROGRAM 3 3).